ryssbowh/pingu-core-module/README.md

 - Theme
 - ThemeConfig
 - JsConfig
+- ArrayCache
+- Actions
+- Policies
+- Routes
+- Uris

+### Uris

+Facade to register Uris class for objects

+### Routes

+Facade to register Routes class for objects and register them in LAravel Route system

+### Actions

+Facade to register Actions class for objects

+### Policies

+Facade to register Policy class for objects and to register them in Laravel Gate system

 ### Notify
 Notify is a facade used to display messages to the user. it uses session to store them. see Components/Notify.php.